 We're excited you'll be joining the Comprehensive Studies Program this summer.
-Due to the unprecedented events related to the COVID-19 pandemic, we are combining the coursework and programming for our CSP Summer and Summer Bridge Scholars programs.
-As a result, all students in the Summer Bridge Scholars Program and CSP Summer will only enroll in two courses for a total of six credit hours.
+Due to the unprecedented events related to the COVID-19 pandemic, we are combining the coursework and programming for the Summer Bridge Scholars Program.
+As a result, all students in the Summer Bridge Scholars Program will enroll in two courses for a total of six credit hours.
 Our faculty and staff are hard at work designing a unique program that will build on over 40 years of experience preparing students for academic and social success at the University of Michigan.

 Please read below for more information regarding your summer experience.

-In preparation for the summer term, all CSP Summer and Summer Bridge students will receive communication from the Comprehensive Studies Program to help them prepare for their first day of classes.
+In preparation for the summer term, all Summer Bridge students will receive communication from the Comprehensive Studies Program to help them prepare for their first day of classes.

 Students should check their umich email addresses after May 1 to see the latest information shared to help them prepare for their summer experience.
-Past communications can be found below:
+Upcoming communication for 2021 will first start to be shared with incoming admitted students late February/early March.
+All 2021 communication letters will be updated below:

 August 18 | CSP Bridge Programs End of Summer Newsletter